gsc09/music/README.md

 # music

 ## transpose.js
 A quick JS algorithm that I wrote to transpose a given sequence of chords from one key to another.
 Handles diatonic and nondiatonic notes, assumes only major and minor keys.
+Does not handle double sharps or double flats.